widdix/learn-cloudformation/lab4-outputs/README.md

-# Lab 4: Outpus
+# Lab 4: Outputs

 Use outputs to get access to informations about the resources created by a stack.

 ## Overview
-1. Create a CloudFormation template using outpus.
+1. Create a CloudFormation template using outputs.
 1. Create a CloudFormation stack based on your template.

 ## Instructions